pktcodes/stripe-menus-react-project/README.md

 - Functionality is
   - **`Navbar`**  consists of the title `Stripe`  logo, page menus, and `Sign in` button.
   - **`Hero`** consists of a header, paragraph, and `Start now`  button.
-  - **`Sidebar`** will appear as an alternative to Navbar to show the page menus when the user is on mobile view for a flexible user experience.
+  - **`Sidebar`** will appear as an alternative to Navbar to show the page menus when the user is on mobile view for a flexible user experience along with a `Close` button.
   - Each **`Submenu`** is a page with a menu of `Sublinks` / `Submenus`which is implemented in a way with smooth transiton while switching instead of vertical menus.
   - Data has not been set for any of the Submenus routes but **Netlify** handles them as *Page not Found* and buttons are not given any click functionality.
 - Data is handled by **`data.js`** and styles are handled by **`index.css`**